Sprott Physical Bullion Trusts Tax Guide

 |The information provided is general in nature and is provided with the understanding that it may not be relied upon as, nor considered to be, the rendering or tax, legal, accounting or professional advice.
 Readers should consult with their own accountants and/or lawyers for advice on the specific circumstances before taking any action.

 †The Trusts are closed-end funds established under the laws of the Province of Ontario in Canada and are available to U.S. investors by way of listings on the NYSE Arca pursuant to the U.S. Securities Exchange Act of 1934.
 The Trusts are not registered as investment companies under the U.S. Investment Company Act of 1940.

 Sprott Physical Bullion Trusts

 Sprott Asset Management LP is the investment manager to the Sprott Physical Bullion Trusts (the “Trusts”).
 Important information about the Trusts, including the investment objectives and strategies, purchase options, applicable management fees, and expenses, is contained in the prospectus.
-Please read the document carefully before investing (available here).
+Please read the prospectus carefully before investing.
+You will usually pay brokerage fees to your dealer if you purchase or sell units of the Trust on the Toronto Stock Exchange (“TSX”) or the New York Stock Exchange (“NYSE”).
+If the units are purchased or sold on the TSX or the NYSE, investors may pay more than the current net asset value when buying units or shares of the Trust and may receive less than the current net asset value when selling them.
 Investment funds are not guaranteed, their values change frequently and past performance may not be repeated.
 This communication does not constitute an offer to sell or solicitation to purchase securities of the Trusts.